 If the person vomits shortly after taking their medication do not re administer and seek medical advice immediately regarding potential symptoms to look out for.
 The same rule applies when a service user spits out medication.
 Observe the person for adverse effects, record and administer the next due dosage at the usual time.

-If the person misses a prescribed dose, this needs to be recorded and seek medical advice immediately regarding potential symptoms to look out for...
-If the service user relies on the staff on duty to administer their medication, the staff member concerned needs to report the non-administration of medication to the office.
+If the person misses a prescribed does, this needs to be recorded and seek medical advice immediately regarding potential symptoms to look out for...
+If the service user relies on the staff on duty to administer their medication, the staff member concerned needs to report the non administration of medication to the office.
 A missed dose of medication can be administered up to one hour after the allotted time.

 In the event of administering medication and discovering the prescription has not been filled.
 Contact the local hospital who will be able to inform you of the nearest out of hour’s chemist.